stoplightio/prism/docs/guides/errors.md

 ### FORBIDDEN
 **Message: Invalid credentials used**
 #### Returned Status Code: `403`
-**Explanation:** This error occurs when the current request is using the correct security scheme, but its content results invalid.
+**Explanation:** This error occurs when the current request is using the correct security scheme, but its content was invalid.
 This might be an error in the decoding process (such as a not valid base64 payload)

 ---